TexasInstruments/edgeai-tidl-tools/README.md

 * **TVM Runtime**: TVM based inference with execution on Cortex-A + C7x-MMA

    These enable:
-   1. Open Source Runtime (OSRT) as the top level inference for user applications
+   1. Open Source Runtime (OSRT) as the top-level inference for user applications
    2. Offloading subgraphs to C7x-MMA for accelerated execution with TIDL
    3. Running optimized code on ARM core for layers that are not supported by TIDL